 The FDA Office of Orphan Products Development (OOPD) mission is to advance the evaluation and development of products (drugs, biologics, devices, or medical foods) that demonstrate promise for the diagnosis and/or treatment of rare diseases or conditions.
 In fulfilling that task, OOPD evaluates scientific and clinical data submissions from sponsors to identify and designate products as promising for rare diseases and to further advance scientific development of such promising medical products.
 The office also works on rare disease issues with the medical and research communities, professional organizations, academia, governmental agencies, industry, and rare disease patient groups.

 OOPD provides incentives for sponsors to develop products for rare diseases.
-The program has successfully enabled the development and marketing of more than 400 drugs and biologic products for rare diseases since 1983.
+The program has successfully enabled the development and marketing of over 600 drugs and biologic products for rare diseases since 1983.
 In contrast, fewer than 10 such products supported by industry came to market between 1973 and 1983.
-The Orphan Grants Program has been used to bring more than 45 products to marketing approval.
-The Humanitarian Use Device Program has been the first step in approval of more than 50 Humanitarian Device Exemption approvals.
+The Orphan Grants Program has been used to bring more than 60 products to marketing approval.
+The Humanitarian Use Device Program has been the first step in approval of 70 Humanitarian Device Exemption approvals.

 The Orphan Drug Designation program provides orphan status to drugs and biologics which are defined as those intended for the safe and effective treatment, diagnosis or prevention of rare diseases/disorders that affect fewer than 200,000 people in the U.S., or that affect more than 200,000 persons but are not expected to recover the costs of developing and marketing a treatment drug.

-The OOPD administers two extramural grant programs.
-The Orphan Products Grants Program provides funding for clinical research that tests the safety and efficacy of drugs, biologics, medical devices and medical foods in rare diseases or conditions.
-The Pediatric Device Consortia (PDC) Grant Program provides funding to develop nonprofit consortia to facilitate pediatric medical device development.
+The OOPD administers three extramural grant programs: The Orphan Products Clinical Trials Grants Program provides funding for clinical research that tests the safety and efficacy of drugs, biologics, medical devices and medical foods in rare diseases or conditions; The Natural History Grants Program which supports studies that advance rare disease medical products development through characterization of the natural history of rare diseases and conditions; The Pediatric Device Consortia (PDC) Grant Program provides funding to develop nonprofit consortia to facilitate pediatric medical device development.

 For more information on any of our programs, please visit the programs’ web pages.